Case Study 02 · Real-Time Inquiry Portal · Onity Group

-I designed a real-time portal that replaced email threads with live case visibility.
+I designed a real-time portal that replaces email threads with live case visibility.

 A shared, live record for every loan inquiry, where mortgage clients can track progress, message teams inline, and skip the bi-weekly status meeting.
-The "where is my case?" emails stopped, and account managers got six hours back every week.
+Built to stop the "where is my case?" emails and hand analysts twelve hours back every week; prototype testing backs both.

-In development · 2026 Enterprise SaaS Interaction Design Mortgage Servicing Research-led
+Launched · 2026 Enterprise Software Interaction Design Mortgage Servicing Research-led

 Real-Time Inquiry Portal dashboard, a central hub showing every loan inquiry in one organized, live view